 Development of Product Specifications is an iterative process of continuous refinement as it moves through the S-100 Readiness Levels.
 Developers should expect to cycle through the stages above multiple times, in smaller or larger cycles depending on experiences and results of each stage.
 For example, the first preparation of sample data (Stage 16) might identify gaps in the Domain Model and require revisiting Stage 2 (development of the Domain Model); or the development of portrayal rules (Stages 9 - 11) may identify gaps in the Domain Model (Stage 2).
 Passage through some intermediate stages in the cycle may be trivial on the second and later passes, as the results may be unaffected by discoveries during later stages in the process – for example, packaging and delivery or choice of spatial reference systems are likely to be unaffected by changes identified during the preparation of sample data.

-Figure B-5-1 below depicts the development process, including probable cycles.
+Figure B-4-1 below depicts the development process, including probable cycles.
+The circles (except the “Begin” and “Approval...” circles are connector labels used to avoid long crossover lines.